adeperio/base/README.md

 # Base
 ![Alt text](/logo.png?raw=true "Base")

+## A product starter kit.
-## A starter kit for ReactJS, Flux, Express, and Postgres
+## Built with ReactJS, Flux, Express, and Postgres

-Forked from some great stuff at https://github.com/kriasoft/react-starter-kit.
-We are extending this implementation to a full front-end back-end working stack with OAuth2.
+This is a seed / scaffolding project for a full front-end / back-end web application stack with OAuth2.

-Gulp + Webpack + React + Flux + Express + Postgres + Passportjs + Bootstrap + Jade + Mocha + Chai
+## Goals

+Product development often times involves doing things for people.
+And that most of the time means ensuring that users stay safe and secure.

+Base aims to give developers a modern web development stack, which can run out of the box with an implementation of industry standard OAuth2.
+Scaffold out user management and security so you can spend more time on what matters to you most - building and designing your product.

 ## Features

+Base runs with:

+Gulp + Webpack + React + Flux + Express + Postgres + Passportjs + Bootstrap + Jade + Mocha + Chai.

-1. OAuth2 Implementation
+1. Out of the box OAuth2 implementation.
+2. Sign-in, Sign-up, and Sign-out.
+3. API endpoint protection using Oauth2 bearer tokens.
+3. Sign in with Google, Facebook Twitter, or Local logins
-2. React+Flux Scaffolding
+4. React+Flux Scaffolding
-3. WebPack+Gulp Build system
+5. WebPack+Gulp Build system
-4. Postgres persistent layer
+6. Postgres persistent layer
-5. NodeJS Express web server
+7. NodeJS Express web server

 ## Installation